Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 He's obviously nailed those, so next.

-which honestly is probably the most realistic.
+He's got the memory phone, which honestly is probably the most realistic.

-This is from The Daily Mail.
+This is from the Daily Mail.

 He gave a tour of his prototypes to in 1968.